Reserve army of labour: Immiseration

 Some writers have interpreted Marx's argument to mean that an absolute immiseration of the working class would occur as the broad historical trend.
 Thus, the workers would become more and more impoverished and unemployment would constantly grow.
 This is no longer credible in the light of the facts because in various epochs and countries workers' living standards have indeed improved rather than declined.
 In some periods, unemployment had been reduced to a very small amount.
 In the Great Depression, about one in four workers became unemployed, but towards the end of the post-war boom unemployment in richer countries reduced to a very low level.
 However, economic historian Paul Bairoch estimated in the mid-1980s that in Latin America, Africa and Asia "total inactivity" among the population was "on the order of 30-40% of potential working man-hours"—a situation without historical precedent, "except perhaps in the case of ancient Rome".

-Other writers, such as Ernest Mandel and Roman Rozdolsky, argued that in truth Marx had no theory of an absolute immiseration of the working class; at most, one could say that the rich-poor gap continues to grow, i.e. the wealthy get wealthier much more than ordinary workers improve their living standards.
+Other writers, such as Ernest Mandel and Roman Rosdolsky, argued that in truth Marx had no theory of an absolute immiseration of the working class; at most, one could say that the rich-poor gap continues to grow, i.e. the wealthy get wealthier much more than ordinary workers improve their living standards.
 In part, the level of unemployment also seems to be based on the balance of power between social classes and state policy.
 Governments can allow unemployment to rise, but also implement job-creating policies, which makes unemployment levels partly a political result.

 If chapter 25 of Marx's Capital, Volume I is read carefully, it is plain that Marx does not actually say what many critics accuse him of.
 Marx himself says that the "absolute general law of capitalist accumulation" is that the more that capital grows in size and value, the bigger the working class becomes and the larger the pauperized sections of the working class and the industrial reserve army become.
 However, he does not say that the whole working class becomes pauperized, but rather that the part of it which is pauperized grows in size.
 He then carefully qualifies this argument by saying that the absolute general law is "like all other laws [...] modified in its working by many circumstances".
 Next, Marx says that in proportion as capital accumulates, the situation of the worker, be his payment high or low must "grow worse".
 It is quite clear from the context though that by "worse" Marx does not primarily mean poverty.
 He means instead, as he says himself explicitly, that "all means of development of production undergo a dialectical inversion so that they become means of domination and exploitation of the producers".
 He is talking about "worse" in the sense of "inhuman", "more exploited" or "alienated".